Quantum dispersionless KdV hierarchy revisited: Weyl quantization of dispersionless KdV hierarchy

 \subsection{Construction of quantum Hamiltonians}

-From now on, let us denote by $V$ the vertex algebra of rank $=1$.
-It is generated by the field
+From now on, we will consider the Heisenberg vertex algebra of rank 1 with $\eta=1$.
 Our idea to construct the quantum Hamiltonians is as follows.
 The ring $\mathcal A$ of differential polynomials is a commutative algebra, and we can view the normal order product on $V$ as a deformation of this algebra structure, in the sense that

-here recall that $:ab: = a_{(-1)}b$ for $a,b\in V$.
-The normal product is neither commutative nor associative, and we can use the idea of Weyl quantization in quantum mechanics to quantize the Hamiltonians $H_n^c$.
-Roughly speaking, in Weyl quantization, a quantum Hamiltonian is obtained from a classical Hamiltonian by averaging all the possible ways to compose all the quantum operators appeared in Hamiltonian.
+which follows from Corollary\, \ref{AR}.
+The normal order product is neither commutative nor associative, and we can use the idea of Weyl quantization in quantum mechanics to quantize the Hamiltonians $H_n^c$.
+Roughly speaking, in Weyl quantization, a quantum Hamiltonian is obtained from a classical Hamiltonian by averaging all the possible ways to compose all the quantum operators appearing in Hamiltonian.
 For example, let $(x,p)$ be a pair of conjugated variables, then we have the following Weyl quantization:

 In our case, we quantize the Hamiltonians $H_n^c$ by averaging all the possible ways to associate the state $b=\varphi(v)$ using the normal order product.
 For example, we should define

 We call this procedure a non-associative Weyl quantization.